numat/tripplite/README.md

 ==========

 TrippLite offers [UI software](https://www.tripplite.com/products/power-alert) for monitoring its batteries.
-However, most of its batteries only have USB, and the only existing TrippLite software requires a local install.
+However, most of its batteries don't have network access, and the existing TrippLite software requires a local install.

-I wanted to monitor battery health from a remote headless Linux server, so I wrote this driver.
+I wanted to monitor the UPS from a remote headless Linux server, so I wrote this tool.

 Installation
 ============

 ```
-sudo apt install gcc libusb-1.0-0-dev libudev-dev
+apt install gcc libusb-1.0-0-dev libudev-dev
-pip install hidapi
+pip install tripplite
 ```

 Connect a USB cable from the UPS to your headless server, and you should be ready to run.
+If you don't want to run as root, see *Note on Permissions* below.

 Command Line
 ============